 1. Define your core audience

 Know who your audience is and speak to them.
 Understanding your audience is the key to reaching them.
 Don’t try to be all things to all people.
-Avoid creating generic marketing messages that pass by without a glance.
+Avoid creating generic marketing messages that are irrelevant or easy to ignore.

 So, how do you do define your core audience?